geoman-io/leaflet-geoman/README.md

 #### Opt-In

-If you want to use leaflet-geoman as opt-in, call the following function right after importing:
+If you want to use Leaflet-Geoman as opt-in, call the following function right after importing:

 ```js
 L.PM.setOptIn(true);